todar/VBA-Arrays/README.md

 - sqlArray

 # Usage

+Must import file for Property Value to be set as the class default.
+No extra refrences to other libriaries needed at this time.

 Below is a test module, that shows some of the functions, and how to work with them.